jrkosinski/Ethernaut/Gatekeeper2/README.md

 - The Coin Flip level is also a good place to start when approaching this challenge.

 ### Solution
-Gate one is the same as in the first gatekeeper; calling from another contract will ensure that the tx.id is different from the msg.sender.
+Gate one is the same as in gate one in the original Gatekeeper; calling from another contract will ensure that the tx.id is different from the msg.sender.

 Gate two is checking that the codesize is 0.
 Generally if codesize > 0, the caller is taken to be a contract (which would fail the gate).
 But if we call from the constructor of the smart contract, codesize is still 0 (as the contract has not actually been created yet).
+So to get around gate two you must just call it from a contract's constructor code.

 Gate three is checking for a specific transformation of an 8-byte portion of the sender address.
 Get it by starting with the sender (contract) address, take the first 8 bytes of the hash of the address, and cast it to uint64.
 Then take the 1s complement of that value, and pass 8 bytes of it cast as bytes8.
+It's easy enough to see what test this gate is doing, and just walk it backwards to find data that will satisfy it.

 ### Takeaways
 - First, the exercise is reiterating that tx.id is not always equal to msg.sender.
 - Second, the exercise teaches about extcodesize, how it is > 0 for contract addresses, except when the caller is construction/creation code.
--  Finally, bitwise operations and binary conversions... be aware of how they work and what they return.
+-  Finally, bitwise operations and binary conversions... to make sure you are aware of how they work and what they produce.

 ### Instructions
 - In [scripts/execute.js](scripts/execute.js), set the contractAddr variable's value with Ethernaut's contract.address.